malva-ot/nomo/README.md

 nomo is based on three theoretical concepts: finite sequences, discrete patterns, and perfect coherence.

 A finite sequence is a well-defined mathematical concept that is also easy to intuit.
-Informally, it's an ordered list.
+Informally, it is an ordered list.

 Formally, it is a countable, finite set of zero values, exactly one value, *or* of multiple values where all possible pairs of values have an unambiguous relationship such that one of the pair comes *before* the other, there is a first value, and there is a last value.